 Often described as the ‘Gateway to the Cairngorms’, Alford conveys all the beauty and culture the highlands have to offer.
 The River Don flows through the heart of our community, offering a picturesque venue for fishing and water sports.

 There is something here for everyone, whether you are trekking upon the rocky precipices of Bennachie or wandering through the beauty of Haughton estate.
 Rich in history, Alford boasts the Grampian Transport museum and Alford Heritage Centre, the latter highlighting local history of the agricultural community.

 Alford plays home to some of Scotland’s celebrities; the pop singer Emeli Sandé who sang at the 2012 London Olympic opening ceremony as well as the well-known local poet Charles Murray were both brought up in the village.
 The local Heritage Centre has a room dedicated to the life story of Charles Murray and contains the history of his interesting life and some of his writings.

 Once you have finished dipping into our rich culture, try visiting Jeremy-Eric the life size statue of the champion Aberdeen-Angus bull.
 Alford is the home of the Aberdeen Angus breed as it was started by a local farmer William McCombie and this put the village on the map back in the 19th century.

 For those who are looking to live here we have a prosperous industry of garages, craft shops, charitable organisations, with butchers and bakers all offering local produce.
-A new Education and Community campus will be ready for occupation in October 2015.
-This will house the primary and secondary school, alongside a swimming pool and public library.
+A new Education and Community campus was opened in October 2015 and houses the primary and secondary school, alongside a swimming pool and public library.
 There is an excellent winter programme of further education and activities in the village and surrounding areas.
 A number of annual events will be advertised on our web page nearer the time.